AireStream

 3. Google AI Overviews now triggers on 50% of US queries

-AI Overviews grew 58% year-on-year and now appear on nearly half of all US searches (DemandSage, 2026).
+AI Overviews grew sharply year-on-year and now appear on a large share of US searches.
 Ads within AI Overviews grew from 5% to over 25% of results in eight months (Search Engine Land, 2026).
 Commercial and navigational query coverage doubled in 12 months.

 4. OpenAI, Google and Perplexity near FedRAMP 20x government approval